Financial management module is currently not started, with references to timeseries data.

 The content covers a comprehensive analysis of stock market data, focusing on setting a 70-year historical date range for economic analysis, retrieving U.S. Real Potential GDP data from FRED, and calculating Year-over-Year and Quarter-over-Quarter growth rates.
 It includes detailed Python code examples for data retrieval, growth rate calculations, and visualizations using dual y-axis plots to display GDP values and growth rates effectively.

 Financial statement analysis involves examining a company's financial reports to assess its health, performance, and profitability, focusing on liquidity, profitability, solvency, and efficiency.
-It includes business analysis, which evaluates broader strategic and operational factors.
-Key components of analysis include credit and equity analysis, accounting analysis, financial analysis, and prospective analysis, each serving to inform decision-making and identify risks and opportunities.
-Financial statements like the balance sheet, income statement, and cash flow statement provide insights into a company's activities and financial position, while additional reports such as MD&A and auditor's reports enhance understanding and transparency.
+It is part of a broader business analysis that includes strategic and operational evaluations.
+Key tools include ratio analysis, trend analysis, and common-size analysis.
+Understanding the interconnections between the balance sheet, income statement, cash flow statement, and statement of shareholders' equity is crucial for comprehensive analysis.
+Additionally, qualitative characteristics such as relevance, reliability, and comparability are essential for effective financial reporting and analysis.

 Yahoo Finance is a popular source for stock market data, and the yfinance library provides reliable access to its unofficial API.
 The library allows users to fetch historical prices, fundamental data, and options chain data for stocks.
 Key functionalities include retrieving OHLCV data, transforming data structures for convenience, and utilizing various parameters for data requests.
 Additionally, users can plot candlestick charts and customize bar sizes using pandas.
 The article emphasizes the ease of use and versatility of yfinance for backtesting and research.